 Metabolism and Weight Loss: What You Need to KnowArticle posted in: Diet & Nutrition

 We’ve all got a friend who can eat what they want and never gain weight.
 They pile on the extra fries, glob on more dressing and go for a second helping without putting on a pound.
-If you’ve ever struggled with weight loss, you’ve probably wished for a “fast metabolism” like that!
+If you’ve ever struggled with your weight loss journey, you’ve probably wished that you could boost your metabolism and be like that!

 Here’s the hard truth: Most of those “eat anything” friends don’t have a magical, hyper-fast metabolism that keeps them so trim.
 About 96 percent of us fall into a “normal” range for natural metabolism.
 Our weight gain is influenced much more by how much we eat and exercise.